BuffaloCodes/PersonalWebpage/TASKS.md

 # Portfolio Website To-Do List

+## Book Covers to Find
+- [ ] First Train Out of Denver
+- [ ] On Assimilation: A Ranger's Return from War by Leo Jenkins
+- [ ] The Anomaly
+- [ ] The Last of the Dougboys

 ## Bugs & Overall To-Do
 - [ ] Pages loads in dark mode
 - [ ] Create CV & refine Resume download buttons